qiskit-community/qiskit-experiments/CONTRIBUTING.md

    running `tox run -ebumpversion` and then committing the resulting changes.
 2. Open and merge a pull request with the version bump changes.

+#### Patch releases

 The `stable/*` branches should only receive changes in the form of bug fixes.

-If you're making a bug fix PR that you believe should be backported to the current stable release, tag it with `backport stable potential`.
-Producing a new patch releaes can be done just by adding a new tag to the `stabel/*` to trigger the release automation.
+If you're making a bug fix PR that you believe should be backported to the current stable release, tag it with the `backport stable potential` label.
+When PR is merged with that label or when that label is added to a PR after merging, a Mergify automation is triggered to open a backport PR against the latest stable branch.

+To create a new patch release, follow these steps:

+1. Bump the version on the stable branch.
+This can be done by running `tox run -ebumpversion -- -v <new_version>` (the version must be specified because the default is to increment to a new minor version).
+2. Tag the `stable/*` branch with the new version to trigger the release automation.

+For example, to release 0.14.1, create a new branch from the `stable/0.14` branch, run `tox run -ebumpversion -- -v 0.14.1` on it, and create and merge a pull request against the `stable/0.14` branch from the resulting changes.
+Afterwards, add a `0.14.1` tag to the `stable/0.14` branch.